openwisp/ansible-openwisp2/README.md

 If you already know how to use ansible, you can skip this tutorial.

+First of all you need to understand two key concepts:

+* for **"production server"** we mean a server (**not a laptop or a desktop computer!**) with public ipv4 / ipv6 which is used to host openwisp2
+* for **"local machine"** we mean the host from which you launch ansible, eg: your own laptop

-Ansible is a configuration management tool that works by entering servers via SSH, **so you need to install it and configure it on your local machine**.
+Ansible is a configuration management tool that works by entering production servers via SSH, **so you need to install it and configure it on the machine where you launch the deployment** and this machine must be able to SSH into the production server.

 Install ansible
 ---------------

-Install ansible **on your local machine** if you haven't done already, there are various ways in which you can do this, but we prefer to use the official python package manager, eg:
+Install ansible **on your local machine** (not the production server!) if you haven't done already, there are various ways in which you can do this, but we prefer to use the official python package manager, eg:

     sudo pip install ansible